psi4/psi4/INSTALL.rst

           ../configure --prefix=/usr/local/psi4 --with-blas='-mkl' --with-cc=icc --with-cxx=icpc --with-fc=ifort  --with-opt='-O2 -static -no-prec-div' --with-incdirs=-mkl

        .. note:: It's ``-mkl``, not ``-lmkl``.

+       .. warning:: A few users have reported errors with MKL 10.
+Use at least version 11.

        .. warning:: There seems to be a problem with icpc 12.0.2 and possibly earlier 12.0 versions, giving an error like::